SAP Supply Chain Management: Planning, Logistics, and Lifecycle in One Portfolio

 How Do Warehousing and Transportation Fit In?

 More than two-thirds of large-scale tech programmes miss time, budget, or scope targets (BCG, 2024).
-Logistics implementations are especially prone to overruns when organisations choose the wrong level of solution complexity.
+Logistics implementations are especially prone to overruns when you pick the wrong level of complexity.
+I reckon half the failed warehouse projects I’ve seen were simply over-engineered.

 When to use S/4HANA embedded warehouse management: